Adventure Island (amusement park): History

 In 1999, the park debuted the roller coaster Green Scream.
 It was once described as the park's signature ride, but this title has now been taken by Rage.
-The Green Scream does not have any inversions and the drops are quite tame.
 The second roller coaster at the park is the Barnstormer, which opened in 2000.
 The third roller coaster is named the Mighty Mini Mega, which opened in 2002.
 Kiddi Koasta, a children's roller coaster, opened to the public on 30 April 2011.

 The fifth roller coaster, Rage, opened in February 2007.
 It is one of the biggest investments the park has ever made.
 The ride cost in the region of £3 million and is located on the former Raging River Log Flume site.
 The Sky Drop and Vortex rides were relocated to new positions in the park to make way.
 The ride is about 75 ft in height and has a 97 degree drop, a vertical lift hill, a vertical loop, a zero-g roll and tight turns.
 It was named Rage after a competition in the newspaper Southend Echo to decide a name for the ride.
-The slogan is "For Superheroes only!" which is said before the first drop of the roller coaster.
+The slogan is "For Superheroes only!"

 In 2014 Adventure Island demolished the Pirate Boat, which was one of their oldest attractions, to make way for Adventure Inside in spring 2015.

-In September 2016 the park retained a top five status in the "Friendliest Park In The World" category at the annual Amusement Today Golden Ticket Awards.
+In September 2016 the park retained a top five status in the "Friendliest Park in the World" category at the annual Amusement Today Golden Ticket Awards.

 In September 2020, Adventure Island temporarily closed, following advice from Essex Police after a traveller encampment was set up in the nearby Kursaal car park.
 In an update on the company's Facebook page, Adventure Island told visitors that they had been "advised to close early due to traveller invasion!" and that it was "best to be safe than sorry!".
 The language used in the post was criticised by Traveller Rights organisations as reinforcing negative stereotypes about Traveller communities.
 The post was later deleted, and the company apologised for any offence caused.

-In 2021, they hosted their first Pride event to celebrate the LGBTQ+ community, that hosted local drag queens performing.
+In 2021, the park hosted the first Pride event to celebrate the LGBTQ+ community, that hosted local drag queens performing.
 They also hosted their first annual Islandfest that celebrates local talented artists and musicians by showcasing their talents.
-Their yearly events include Fairy-tale weekend, Superhero weekend, a Halloween themed week, a Christmas Grotto, pride and Islandfest.
+Their yearly events include Fairytale weekend, Superhero weekend, a Halloween themed week during October half term, Christmas Wonderland, and Islandfest.

+On 17 July 2023, Adventure Island decided not to host future Pride events after a controversial performance by drag queen Crystal.
+The drag queen expressed disappointment, accusing corporations of exploiting Pride for profit.
+Crystal defended the act, involving an angle grinder, stating it was similar to performances on shows like Britain's Got Talent or by pop stars like Lady Gaga.
+However, theme park owner Philip Miller cited confusion over acceptable content and emphasized the park's family-friendly focus.
+Miller apologized for any offense caused and announced the park's decision not to participate in future Pride celebrations.